 Ice and snow accidents that occur in front of or near property occur because the owner of the property was negligent in terms of cleaning up.
 A tiny decision to cut costs can affect thousands of lives each year.
 A study published by the Bureau of Labor Statistics showed that 42,480 workplace injuries in 2014 involved sleet or snow.
 As with residential property, workplace supervisors are just as responsible for workplace conditions during bad weather.
 They need to remember to clean the snow, and pour salt on the ice.

 People who injure themselves on snow and ice can get broken bones or even traumatic brain injuries, depending on the fall.
 The Centers for Disease Control and Prevention states that one in five falls can result in a serious injury.
 Total medical costs for medical injuries also add up to $34 billion each year, with hospital costs amounting to two thirds of the total.

 If you fell in a snowy or icy area and don’t know who to turn to, we fully understand the difficulties of your situation.
-At the Law Offices of Herbert I. Ellis, we have been helping clients and treating them like our very own family for almost thirty years.
+At Ellis Law, we have been helping clients and treating them like our very own family for almost thirty years.
 We have a wide range of experience in helping clients who have suffered ice and snow accidents, and can help you if poor weather was the cause of your injury.
 Call us today at 888-355-4752.